Substance Abuse and Addiction Treatment Resources in Kincheloe

 Al-Anon and Nar-Anon Meetings

-Al-Anon and Nar-Anon are recovery groups dedicated to support and encourage the friends and family of those attending someone attending a drug rehab in Kincheloe, Michigan or an alcohol rehab in Kincheloe, Michigan.
+Al-Anon and Nar-Anon are recovery groups dedicated to support and encourage the friends and family of those attending someone attending a drug or alcohol rehab.
 Members share their experiences during the meetings where they can learn about the misconceptions related to addiction and work through the challenges they’re facing when loving someone suffering from substance use disorder.

 First Congregational Church